Editors' Note: Tere Moana has been acquired by Grand Circle Cruise Line, where it is currently sailing as Clio.

 The sleek, 88-passenger Tere Moana joined Paul Gauguin Cruises in December 2012 after a renovation.
 Built for French line Compagnie du Ponant in 1998 as Le Levant, the re-branded ship gained new decor, signage and furnishings, as well as updates to public areas and restaurants.

-Tere Moana has 45 outside cabins, eight of which sport balconies.
+Tere Moana has 44 outside cabins, eight of which sport balconies.
 Category B and C cabins are 194 square feet, and feature picture windows.
 The top-ship, 205-square-foot Category A cabins feature 93-square-foot verandahs.
-All cabins have temperature control, two twin beds that can form a queen, bathroom with full-size shower, bathrobes, slippers, hair dryer, TV, CD/DVD player, safe, and stocked mini-fridge.
+All cabins have temperature control, king-size bed (all have the option for twin-bed configuration), bathroom with full-size shower, bathrobes, slippers, hair dryer, TV, CD/DVD player, safe, and stocked mini-fridge.
 Some cabins can accommodate three passengers.

 There are two open-seating restaurants, and a lounge offering live entertainment and lectures.
-The ship also has a swimming pool, sun deck, spa and fitness center, small library and a water sports marina (think kayaks and windsurfers).
+The ship also has a swimming pool, sun deck, whirlpool, Balinese sun beds, spa, fitness center, small library and a water sports marina (think kayaks and windsurfers).

 Itinerary-wise, Tere Moana divides its time between the Caribbean and Central America (winter), and Europe (summer).

-Cruise fares are inclusive of gratuities, select fine wines and premium spirits.
+Cruise fares are inclusive of gratuities, beverages and select fine wines and premium spirits.
 Wi-Fi hotspots are located throughout the ship, and Internet access is available at an additional charge.

 Get Tere Moana price drops